-The program you are calling must be stored on the hard disk of your TNC.
+The program you are calling must be stored in the internal memory of your TNC.

 If the program you are defining to be a cycle is located in the same directory as the program you are calling it from, you need only enter the program name.